 The PENTAX K-3 III takes very detailed photos.
 It does a good job of resolving fine detail, though this is mostly apparent when pixel-peeping.

-The camera has fantastic RAW noise handling, far better than most APS-C cameras we've tested.
+The camera has excellent RAW noise handling, far better than most APS-C DSLR cameras we've tested.
 With shorter exposure times at high ISOs, noise is more visible, but RAW files are still relatively clean.